-Notes: Six networks of attitudes towards inequality estimated on six samples obtained splitting the original one by educational level, household income, and social class.
+Six networks of attitudes towards inequality estimated on six samples obtained splitting the original one by education, household income, and social class.
 The layout of each pair of attitude networks is obtained by averaging those of low and high-status samples.

 This section presents results regarding differences between attitudes networks estimated on stratified samples.
-More specifically, we split the original data along three socioeconomic measures: educational level, household income and social class.
+More specifically, we split the original data along three socioeconomic measures: education, household income and social class.
 As these variables can influence the levels of attitudes towards inequality, we expect to find structural network differences in terms of node centrality and connectivity (H2), as well as in the number of their communities (H3).

 Figure 3 plots the result of six network estimations.
 All networks are fully connected.
 This further supports H1, since regardless of their socioeconomic conditions, Chileans organize their attitudes towards inequality in a single belief system.
 The figure highlights an important pattern regarding the dimensionality of the attitudes in question.
 Indeed, EGA indicates that the attitude networks of people with lower social status are systematically characterised by a greater number of network communities, thus, a more multidimensional comprehension of inequality.
-This confirms H3, as the attitude networks of people with low and high educational levels show five and four clusters respectively (top panel of Figure 3).
-In the attitude network of the low-income sample, the perception of tax regressivity (reg_p) with the judgments of unfair distribution (ineq_j) and failure of public redistribution (redis_f) form a new violet cluster, gathering critical evaluations of the magnitude of Chilean inequalities.
+This confirms H3, as the attitude networks of people with low and high education show five and four clusters respectively (top panel of Figure 3).
+In the attitude network of the low education sample, the perception of tax regressivity (reg_p) with the judgments of unfair distribution (ineq_j) and failure of public redistribution (redis_f) form a new violet cluster, gathering critical evaluations of the magnitude of Chilean inequalities.
 In the highly educated sample, these variables are instead part of the blue cluster.
 This is due to a combination of two factors.
 First, the partial correlations between these three items are stronger in the lower education sample.
 Second, in the attitude network of the most educated, these three nodes vigorously interact with the blue cluster, whereas in those of the less educated nodes of these communities weakly interact.

 The pattern repeats for the income samples, where we find two attitude networks with five and four clusters.
-Here the main difference lies in the membership of the nodes ineq_j, redis_f, and reg_p.
+Here the main difference also lies in the membership of the nodes ineq_j, redis_f, and reg_p.
 In the sample with low household income, these variables are more strongly correlated.
-Moreover, their judgments about the failure of public redistribution, and their perceptions about tax regressivity are almost uncorrelated with the other variables in the network.
+Moreover, their judgment about the failure of public redistribution, and their perception about tax regressivity are almost uncorrelated with the other variables in the network.
 Indeed, the node ineq_j bridges between the violet cluster and the rest of the network.
-More precisely, judgments of unfair distribution (ineq_j) are positively correlated with stronger belief in public redistribution (redis_p) in the low-income sample.
+More precisely, the judgment of unfair distribution (ineq_j) is positively correlated with the belief in public redistribution (redis_p) in the low-income sample.
 The structure of the attitude network of the high-income sample differs in that these three items are only loosely correlated, and in that the judgment about the failure of public redistribution (redis_f) is positively correlated with the perception of large income inequality (ineq_p).